NordicSemiconductor/IOS-nRF-Connect-Device-Manager/README.md

 * **`eraseAppSettings`**: This is not a speed-related feature.
 Instead, setting this to `true` means all app data on the device, including Bond Information, Number of Steps, Login or anything else are all erased.
 If there are any major data changes to the new firmware after the update, like a complete change of functionality or a new update with different save structures, this is recommended.
 Set to `true` by default.
 * **`upgradeMode`**: Firmware Upgrade Mode.
 See Section above for an in-depth explanation of all possible Upgrade Modes.
 * **`bootloaderMode`**: The Bootloader Mode is not necessarily intended to be a setting.
 It behaves as a setting if the target firmware does not offer a valid response to Bootloader Info request, for example, if it's not supported.
 What it does is inform iOSMcuMgrLibrary of the supported operations by the Bootloader.
 For example, if `upgradeMode` is set to `confirmOnly` but the Bootloader is in DirectXIP with no Revert mode, sending a Confirm command will be returned with an error.
 Which means, no Confirm command will be sent, despite the `upgradeMode` being set so.
 So yes, it's yet another layer of complexity from SMP / McuManager we have to deal with.
+* **`suitMode`**: An internal flag which, due to how the library is structured, needs to be exposed somewhere.
+SUIT has the benefit of using SMP, but the detriment of skipping many of its steps.
+So we need a way to inform the DFU code several of these steps need to be jumped and other conditions to be disregarded.
+TL;DR only set to `true` for SUIT Data.

 #### Configuration Example